Didier Codorniou

 Didier Codorniou (born 13 February 1958 in Narbonne) is a former French rugby union player and a French politician.
 He played as a Centre.

 Codorniou played for RC Narbonne and Stade Toulousain.
 He earned his first national cap on 7 July 1979 against the All Blacks, in the first victory France had achieved over the New Zealand team in New Zealand.

-In Path to Victory former Australian flyhalf Mark Ella wrote of Codorniou that, "After playing against Didier Codorniou, I thought he was the best centre in the world.
+In Path to Victory former Australian flyhalf Mark Ella wrote, "After playing against Didier Codorniou, I thought he was the best centre in the world.
 He directed all the backline traffic.
 He had the ball skills to set the play up or be an electrifying individualist."